The Library Card

 - Requirements for getting a library card:

-- Must be a resident of the Commonwealth of Virginia (Proof of residence is required if address on valid ID is incorrect)
+- Must be a resident of Richmond County (non-County residents visiting our library with a Virginia driver’s license may also get a card) Proof of residence is required if address on valid ID is incorrect.

 - Must have a valid Virginia Driver’s License or other ID issued by the Virginia Department of Motor Vehicles (DMV) (No exceptions)